makerprism/ocaml-social-auth/packages/auth-provider-google-v2/README.md

 Google OAuth2 authentication provider for `auth-provider-core`.

+> **Warning**
+> This library is **not production-ready**.
+It was primarily built using LLMs and is still a work in progress.
+We are actively working towards making it stable and usable.
+>
+> **Current status:** Google OAuth login has been used successfully in an app we are developing.

 ## Overview

 This package provides Google-specific OAuth2 configuration and user info parsing for use with `auth-provider-core`.
 It implements: